Chan Hao-ching

 Chan Hao-ching (詹皓晴 (Zhān Hàoqíng); Taiwanese /cmn/; born September 19, 1993), also known as Angel Chan, is a Taiwanese professional tennis player.
-She is primarily a doubles specialist, having won twenty-one WTA Tour, two WTA Challenger and six ITF titles in that discipline.
+She is primarily a doubles specialist, having won twenty-two WTA Tour, three WTA Challenger and six ITF titles in that discipline.
 Chan reached the final of the mixed-doubles competition at Wimbledon with Max Mirnyi in 2014, her first major final.
 She reached two more finals in 2017, the Wimbledon women's doubles with Monica Niculescu, and the US Open mixed doubles with Michael Venus.

 Personal life

 She is the younger sister of fellow professional tennis player and former world No. 1 in women's doubles, Latisha Chan, formerly known as Chan Yung-jan.

 Career

 2013: Shenzhen Open doubles title

 At the beginning of the season, Chan won the Shenzhen Open with her sister Chan Yung-jan, beating Irina Buryachok and Valeriya Solovyeva in straight sets.
 She reached the quarterfinals of the Indian Wells Open with Janette Husárová, falling to Ekaterina Makarova and Elena Vesnina.
 At the Portugal Open, she won her second title of the year with Kristina Mladenovic, defeating Darija Jurak and Katalin Marosi in straight sets.
 Chan reached the second round of the French Open with Darija Jurak.
 She then suffered first round losses at both Wimbledon and the US Open, and also reached the finals of the Southern California Open with Janette Husárová and the Pan Pacific Open with Liezel Huber.
 She finished 2013 ranked 26th.